Political views of J. K. Rowling: Transgender people

 Rowling has also expressed her opposition to the Hate Crime and Public Order (Scotland) Act 2021, and when this went into effect in April 2024, she deliberately misgendered several transgender women to challenge the new law.
 Throughout the thread, Rowling sarcastically referred to all the people as female, but at the end clarified, "Obviously, the people mentioned in the above tweets aren't women at all, but men, every last one of them."
 Rowling said that, if her comments were illegal under the new law, she "looked forward to being arrested".
 Later, a spokesperson for Police Scotland said that Rowling's statements were "not assessed to be criminal and no further action will be taken."
-The then-Prime Minister, Rishi Sunak, defended Rowling, saying "We should not be criminalising people saying common sense on biological sex".
+The prime minister, Rishi Sunak, defended Rowling, saying, "We should not be criminalising people saying common sense on biological sex".